 Pilot National Water Account

-The Pilot National Water Account published in December 2009 demonstrated the breadth of information being considered for inclusion in the National Water Account.
-It tested a range of methods and processes.
+- Published in December 2009 it demonstrated the breadth of information and methodology being considered for inclusion in the National Water Account.

-Feedback and knowledge gained through this process guided the shape, content and structure of the first National Water Account.
+- Feedback and knowledge guided the content and structure of the National Water Account.

-Pilot water accounting reports were trialled for seven regions with differing spatial scales and hydrological conditions.
-Four of these regions were published in the Pilot Account.
-The regions trialled in the Pilot Account are shown below:
+- The trial was for seven regions with differing spatial scales and hydrological conditions, of which four were published in the Pilot Account.

-In late 2008 the Council of Australian Governments established a National Water Account Committee and requested the development of a roadmap.
-The Committee has an important role in providing advice to the Bureau about the development and refinement of the National Water Account.
+The Council of Australian Governments established a National Water Account Committee in 2008.
+The Committee developed a roadmap for the publication of the pilot account and the first National Water Account and provided advice to the Bureau about the ongoing development and refinement of the National Water Account.